 Next, I would like to give a brief rundown of how cannabinoids are synthesized.
 It all begins inside of very small hairs on the cannabis flowers called trichomes.
 All cannabinoids are formed through various chemical and enzymatic reactions inside trichomes.
 This process creates a diverse spectrum of cannabinoids.
 Now there are three precursor molecules and they are geranyl pyrophosphate (GPP), divarinic acid (DVA), and olivetolic acid (OLA).
 So as GPP reacts with either OLA or DVA, cannabinoid mother compounds are produced.

 The first two synthesize cannabigerolic acid (CBGA), and the latter stimulates the production of cannabigevarolic acid (CBGVA).
 Once that has taken place a series of enzymes break CBGA and CBGVA into three main cannabinoids.
 CBGA is converted into Cannabidiolic Acid (CBDA), Tetrahydrocannabinolic Acid (THCA), and Cannabichromenic Acid (CBCA).
-CBGVA gets broken down in similar ways but gives yield to Cannabichromevarinic acid (CBCVA), Cannabidivarinic Acid (CBDVA), and Tetrahydrocannabivarinic Acid (THCVA).
+CBGVA similarly converts to Cannabichromevarinic acid (CBCVA), Cannabidivarinic Acid (CBDVA), and Tetrahydrocannabivarinic Acid (THCVA).
 The fact that all these cannabinoids form from the same molecules explain how their interactions form the entourage effect.
 Each cannabinoid bringing a unique piece of the puzzle.